openshift/enhancements/enhancements/update/dont-require-registry-during-reboot-and-upgrade.md

 superseded-by: []
 ---

-# Don't require registry during boot and upgrade
+# Don't require registry during reboot and upgrade

 ## Summary

-Ensure that clusters don't require a registry server to boot or upgrade when all the required images have already been pulled.
+Ensure that clusters don't require a registry server to reboot existing nodes or upgrade when all the required images have already been pulled.

 ## Motivation

-Currently during reboots and upgrades clusters may need to contact the image registry servers, even if the images have already been pulled.
+Currently during reboots of existing nodes and upgrades clusters may need to contact the image registry servers, even if the images have already been pulled.
 This complicates things for clusters that are completely disconnected or that have an slow or unreliable connection to the image registry servers.

 ### User Stories

-#### Boot without registry
+#### Reboot without registry

-As the administrator of a cluster that has all the required images already pulled in all the nodes, I want to be able to reboot it without requiring access to a registry server.
+As the administrator of a cluster that has all the required images already pulled in all the nodes, I want to be able to reboot nodes it without requiring access to a registry server.

 ### Upgrade without registry